Create Your Personal SWOT Analysis

 One way of doing it, with a few example questions to ask ourselves is as follows:

-Strengths: What is going well?
+What is going well?
 What comes naturally to me?
 What are my gifts and talents?
 In what areas do I excel?
 What makes me come alive?
 What is my personal mission?

-Weaknesses/areas for improvement: What am I afraid of, and why?
+What am I afraid of, and why?
 What areas do I need to improve on?
 What is it that I don’t know?
 What doesn’t come naturally to me, although I would like it to?
 Are there any obstacles that currently prevent me from living out my mission?

-Opportunities: Are their actions I could take to increase my ability to live out my mission more authentically?
+Are there actions I could take to increase my ability to live out my mission more authentically?
 How can I increase my awareness of what I don’t know, but need to know?
 Who can I connect with, and what positive, mutually beneficial relationships can I cultivate that can move me closer to living out my mission, or reaching my goals?

-To Do: This is the biggest variation from what the SWOT analysis may traditionally be known to look like.
+This is the biggest variation from what the SWOT analysis may traditionally be known to look like.
 Instead of thinking about threats, after you have examined what is going well, where you can improve, and what opportunities you can seek out, this phase involves creating a “To do list” of goals and activities.

 Putting things down in this way can help to make your vision real, encourage personal accountability, and be helpful in identifying immediate needs, as well as intentional planning for the short-term, and long-term.